-Darryl “The Hammer” Isaacs and our Ohio truck accident lawyers can help with your claim.
-We can gather evidence, build your case, and fight for fair compensation while you recover from the accident.
+Luckily, you may be able to recover compensation if you or your loved ones are involved in a tow truck accident.
+Darryl “The Hammer” Isaacs and our Cincinnati tow truck accident lawyers can help with your case.
+We can gather evidence, negotiate with insurance companies, and fight for fair compensation.

 - Future medical bills